Gitjas/Ascalons_Breagar/ACBre/ACBre_Readme.German.txt

 ***************************************************************************************************************

 ***************************************************************************************************************
 Breagar NPC Mod for Baldur's Gate © 2009 Ascalon.
+This mod is unofficial Fan Content permitted under the Fan Content Policy.
+Not approved/endorsed by Wizards.
+Portions of the materials used are property of Wizards of the Coast. ©Wizards of the Coast LLC.
-This mod is not developed, supported, or endorsed by BioWare, Black Isle Studios, Interplay Entertainment Corp., or the Wizards of the Coast.
+This mod is also not developed, supported, or endorsed by BioWare, Black Isle Studios, Interplay Entertainment Corp., Overhaul Games or Beamdog.
 All other trademarks and copyrights are property of their respective owners.
 ***************************************************************************************************************
 Die Musik, die in dieser Modifikation verwendet wird, stammt aus dem Lied "Remember Green" von der CD "Into The Red" von Erdenstern und wird mit freundlicher Genehmigung der Künstler verwendet.
 Alle Rechte liegen beim Urheber.